 But as Merriam-Webster Dictionary points out, one unusual letter is never silent: the letter V. While it makes an appearance in words like quiver and vivid, you can rest assured it always behaves the exact same way.

-Want to weigh in?
-We won’t stop you.
-If grammar really grinds your gears, we have even more word nerd trivia for you: With 645 meanings, the most complicated word in English is only three letters long.
+If grammar really grinds your gears, we have even more word nerd trivia for you: Check out these fascinating facts about every letter in the English alphabet.